fr0gger/awesome-ida-x64-olly-plugin/README.md

 * [VT-IDA-PLUGIN](https://github.com/VirusTotal/vt-ida-plugin): This plugin integrates functionality from VirusTotal web services into the IDA Pro's user interface.
 * [mkYARA](https://github.com/fox-it/mkYARA): mkYARA comes with a IDA plugin to easily create YARA signatures by selecting a set of instructions and choosing one of the mkYARA -> Generate YARA rule options.
 * [Oregami](https://github.com/shemesh999/oregami): IDA plugins and scripts for analyzing register usage frame.
+* [Lighthouse](https://github.com/gaasedelen/lighthouse): Lighthouse is a powerful code coverage plugin for IDA Pro and Binary Ninja.

 ## x64dbg Plugins
 * [Checksec](https://github.com/klks/checksec): x64dbg plugin to check security settings.